-Photocatalytic aerosols is a proposed approach to aerosolize photocatalysts such as titanium dioxide or zinc oxide compounds and disperse them in the specific atmospheric conditions, in the troposphere, to oxidize methane.
-Laboratory research is underway to improve the performance of specific photocatalysts, though there isn’t yet known active research into photocatalytic aerosols.
-Research into the potential side effects has not yet begun, but will be essential to address the substantial environmental concerns of this method.
+Photocatalytic aerosols as an atmospheric methane removal approach would involve dispersing photocatalysts (likely titanium dioxide or zinc oxide compounds) in the troposphere to oxidize methane.
+Laboratory research is underway to improve the performance of specific photocatalysts, though there isn’t yet any peer-reviewed literature on photocatalytic aerosols.
+Research into the potential side effects has not yet begun but will be essential to address the substantial environmental concerns of this approach.

-Additional work is needed to understand the full atmospheric impacts these aerosols would have during their expected 1-20 day residence times, and the resulting total climate impact.
+Additional work is needed to understand the full atmospheric impacts these aerosols would have during their atmospheric residence times, and the resulting total climate impact.
 In addition to methane, photocatalysts also oxidize volatile organic compounds (VOCs) and tropospheric ozone, pollutants with negative human health and environmental impacts when at or near ground level.
-At the same time, their products include other still-harmful volatile organic compounds.
+At the same time, their products include other potentially harmful volatile organic compounds.

 These effects, alongside any albedo increases, may be location-specific and dependent on local atmospheric conditions.
 The mechanism of deployment, such as dispersal from airplanes, may also contribute to process emissions that must be accounted for.

-If proven feasible, photocatalytic aerosol scalability would depend on cost, raw material supply constraints, and deployment location restrictions.
 Titanium dioxide, the most Earth-abundant photocatalyst, is currently produced at commodity scale as a paint pigment, with a global production volume of 8.4 million metric tons in 2021.
 Production of zinc oxide, another promising photocatalyst, is about an order of magnitude smaller.
 Forthcoming research suggests that the mass of aerosol will be roughly the same order of magnitude as the oxidized methane.
-Therefore, reaching 10 million metric tons per year of oxidized methane would require at least doubling the existing global production of photocatalysts.
+Therefore, reaching a benchmark annual scale of 10 million metric tons of methane (830 Mt CO2e using GWP20) may require a doubling of the existing global production of photocatalysts.

 Photocatalysts oxidize VOCs and ozone, pollutants with human negative health and environmental impacts near ground level.
 Photocatalysis may also produce VOCs and nanoparticles with detrimental effects.
 The aerosols themselves are particulate matter that, if inhaled, could irritate human lungs.
 PM2.5 or PM10 air quality metrics should guide acceptable particle size and deployment locations of these aerosols.
 It’s also important to assess the post-deposition environmental impacts of these particles.
-More research is needed to better understand the tradeoffs between these potential positive and negative impacts.
+More research is needed to better understand the tradeoffs between the potential positive and negative impacts of photocatalytic aerosols.